MousaviLaleh/World_Weather_Analysis/README.md

 # World_Weather_Analysis

 ## Project Overview
-Work with PlanMyTrip travel technology company, to improve thier travel services andthe PlanMyTrip app, by adding following features in the search page; using Python, Pandas, Jupyter notebook, citipy and matplotlib module, openweathermap and google APIs.
+Work with PlanMyTrip travel technology company, to improve thier travel PlanMyTrip app services, by adding features in the search page; using Python, Pandas, Jupyter notebook, citipy and matplotlib module, openweather map and google APIs.
+Based on the new features , users can filter their preferred travel criteria in order to find their ideal hotel anywhere, and predict the best time of year to plan their vacation.

-  - Get the cities for more than 500 random latitude and longitude.
-  - Perform requests with APIs.
-  - Retrieve the json weather data from these cities.
-  - help customers to predict the best time of year to plan thier vacation.

 ## Purpose
 The purpose of this project consists of three technical analyses.